This Cupboard is Real Art - 'Secret Hideout' an interactive artwork in a cupboard

 I love the freedom in painting collage paper, painting just for the joy of playing with colour.
 I end up with lovely blends and textures which is great for projects like this.
 I had a lot of fun layering all these scrumptious textural goodies and bringing my garden into bloom.

 The plan had then been to scan and print the artworks onto magnet sheets which I ordered online but I ran into a problem.
 Even though the magnet sheet had a white coating suitable for printing, it wasn't able to go through my home printer or the enormous printer I normally use for my quality printing.
 I was also now on a deadline because I'd been accepted for a solo exhibition at Bundaberg Regional Art Gallery and due to certain circumstances I had a very short lead time to get the whole exhibition together.
-So because the show must go on I printed all the pieces onto paper, cut around the pieces, laminated them, (because people were about to get very hands on with them) cut them out again, cut the right size of magnet, and stuck the magnet to the backs.
-I admit I had help with this task as there were a lot of pieces to prepare.
+So because the show must go on all the pieces were printed onto paper, cut out, and laminated, (because people were about to get very hands on with them) cut them out again, cut the right size of magnet, and stuck the magnet to the backs.
+I admit I had help with this task as there were a lot of pieces to prepare, thanks so much to the amazing staff at Bundaberg Regional Art, you saved my bacon!

 It was then time to assemble all the pieces, carefully arranging the blocks to create depth and placing each leaf and tree just so.